willstepp/writings/aura-dim/notes.md

+"You were a painter.
+And I watched how you betrayed it.
+Over the years...I saw that much."

+He walks inside the house, sees the equipment, then outside to birthday party.

 I'm very close to being able to open a two-way channel.
 The one-way channel is too invasive.
 It shouldn't ever be used.
 How do you know?